Fungal Toe Nails – A Safe Cure

 Success as high as 80% + plus

 The laser is safe and painless and takes approximately 30 to 45 minutes to treat all 10 toe nails.
-There is no need for anesthetic injections or surgery.
+There is no need for anaesthetic injections or surgery.

 Treatments for nail fungus will kill the fungus and its spores immediately.
 However, the nail will take a number of weeks or even months to grow out and become completely healthy and clear again.
 It’s important to undertake this treatment as soon as possible.